w3f/polkadot-spec/README.md

 npm run serve
 ```

-If you already have the repo cloned, remember to update it and the submodule before doing any changes:
+If you already have the repo cloned, remember to update it and the submodule before making any changes:

 ```bash
 git pull
 git submodule update --remote
 ```

-Because of the "complex" build, unfortunately you can't see the changes in real time, if you directly edit the `docs` folder.
+Because of the "complex" build, you can't see the changes in real time if you directly edit the `docs` folder.
 There are two workarounds:
-- use a Markdown plugin or editor (e.g. the extension [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) for VSCode) to see the changes in real time.
+- use a Markdown plugin or editor (e.g., the extension [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) for VSCode) to see the changes in real time.
 You won't be able to see the placeholders rendered and other elements, but you'll be able to render the markdown and latex;

-- build the website a first time, then run `npm run start` instead of `npm run serve`, and edit the files inside the `website/docs` folder.
+- build the website the first time, then run `npm run start` instead of `npm run serve,` and edit the files inside the `website/docs` folder.
 This will allow you to see the changes in real time, but you have to remember to bring the changes inside the `docs` folder before committing.
 Also, in this way, you can't put the placeholders and other elements inside the markdown files of `website/docs` as they wouldn't be rendered.

-## Contributing

 You can find the markdown files inside the [`docs`](docs) folder.

 When building, the scripts inside [`preBuild`](https://github.com/w3f/polkadot-spec-website/tree/main/preBuild) will generate a `docs` folder, from which Docusaurus will render the website.
 Then, the rendered content will be modified by the [`plugins`](https://github.com/w3f/polkadot-spec-website/tree/main/plugins) in the browser.

+## Formatting

 ### LaTeX